-Councilor Boyd spoke of a recent article that appeared in the Boston Herald on a study done on 1 firefighters in Massachusetts, which indicated firefighters are twice as likely to commit suicide because of PTSD from activities that occur in the line of duty.
+Councilor Boyd spoke of a recent article that appeared in the Boston Herald on a study done on firefighters in Massachusetts, which indicated firefighters are twice as likely to commit suicide because of PTSD from activities that occur in the line of duty.
 Physical fitness has been shown to have a positive impact on individuals with mental health issues.
 He stated his support for the proposal.
-4 review the team to ensure the department can get ahead of those issues if they do occur.
+Chief Currier commented the department is working with the State and local hospitals to evaluate and review the team to ensure the department can get ahead of those issues if they do occur.